How do I find you?

 We meet on Sundays at 10:00 am for worship at our beautiful little country church on the corner of Flintwood Road and Democrat Road in Parker.
 Parking is available on-site.
 Visitors are welcome and are warmly and personally greeted by our Deacons and our Pastor.
 We enjoy a lively social time in our Fellowship Hall following our worship.
 Please see our Staff page for more information about our leaders.

 Click on the map on our CONTACT US page for directions.
 This summer, we are enjoying our Summer Film Series.
 See the Film Series tab under Adult Education.

 What do I need to know before I come to church?

 We are a caring faith community of people of all generations and faith backgrounds.
 We are a member of the United Church of Christ, a Protestant tradition dating back to the Pilgrims who came to this country seeking freedom, including religious freedom.
-Our community numbers about 175 persons, including 40 children.
-We host about 80 persons per week in worship, and we are growing.
+Our community numbers about 200 persons, including 40 children.
+We host between 65 and 90 persons per week in worship, and we are growing.
 It is a perfect time for you to join us!